-1. (a) Subject to its laws relating to the entry and sojourn of aliens, each Party shall permit to enter and to remain in its territory nationals of the other Party for the purpose of establishing, developing, administering or advising on the operation of an investment to which they, or a company of the other Party that employs them, have committed or are in
+- (a) Subject to its laws relating to the entry, sojourn and employment of aliens, each Party shall permit to enter and to remain in its territory nationals of the other Party for the purpose of establishing, developing, administering or advising on the operation of an investment to which they, or a company of the other Party that employs them, have committed or are in the process of committing a substantial amount of capital or other resources. - (b) Neither Party shall, in granting entry under paragraph 1(a), require a labor certification test or other procedures of similar effect, or apply any numerical restriction. - Each Party shall permit covered investments to engage top managerial personnel of their choice, regardless of nationality.

+ARTICLE VIII

+CONSULTATIONS

+The Parties agree to consult promptly, on the request of either, to resolve any disputes in connection with the Treaty, or to discuss any matter relating to the interpretation or application of the Treaty or to the realization of the objectives of the Treaty.

+ARTICLE_IX

+SETTLEMENT OF DISPUTES BETWEEN ONE PARTY AND A NATIONAL OR COMPANY OF THE OTHER PARTY

-• -8- he process of committing a substantial amount of capital or ther resources.
-P (b) Neither Party shall, in granting entry under aragraph 1(a), require a labor certification test or other procedures of similar effect, or apply any numerical estriction.
-2. Each Party shall permit covered investments to engage op managerial personnel of their choice, regardless of mationality.
-ARTICLE VIII 2 The Parties agree to consult promptly, on the request of other, to resolve any disputes in connection with the Treaty, or to discuss any matter relating to the interpretation or upplication of the Treaty or to the realization of the bjectives of the Treaty.
-ARTICLE IX с 8 1.
-For purposes of this Treaty, an investment dispute is a dispute between a Party and a national or company of the other Party arising out of or relating to an investment suthorization, an investment agreement or an alleged breach of any right conferred, created or recognized by this Treaty with respect to a covered investment.
-2. A national or company that is a party to an investment lispute may submit the dispute for resolution under one of the collowing alternatives: I (a) to the courts or administrative tribunals of the arty that is a party to the dispute; or e (b) in accordance with any applicable, previously greed dispute-settlement procedures; or (c) in accordance with the terms of paragraph 3.
-3. (a) Provided that the national or company concerned has not submitted the dispute for resolution under paragraph 2 (a) or (b), and that three months have elapsed from the date on which the dispute arcse, the national or company concerned may submit the dispute for settlement by binding arbitration: •.
+- For purposes of this Treaty, an investment dispute is a dispute between a Party and a national or company of the other Party arising out of or relating to an investment authorization, an investment agreement or an alleged breach of any right conferred, created or recognized by this Treaty with respect to a covered investment. - 2.
+In the event of an investment dispute, the parties to the dispute should initially seek a resolution through consultation and negotiation.
+If the dispute cannot be settled amicably, the national or company that is a party to an investment dispute may, subject to subparagraph 3(b), submit the dispute for resolution under only one of the following alternatives: